fdxmw/inkscape_sliceforms/README.md

 ![hyperboloids](images/hyperboloids.jpg)
 ![truncated spheres](images/truncated_spheres.jpg)

-This project has template generators for four models: a torus, a cylinder a hyperboloid of one sheet, and a truncated sphere.
+This project has template generators for four sliceform models: a torus, a cylinder, a hyperboloid of one sheet, and a truncated sphere.
 All models are based on the paper [Building a torus with Villarceau sections](http://www.heldermann-verlag.de/jgg/jgg15/j15h1mone.pdf) by María García Monera and Juan Monterde, and [sample templates](https://www.uv.es/monera2/) published by María García Monera.

-## Installing The Extensions
+## Installing the extensions

 1. Install [Inkscape](https://inkscape.org/).
 The extensions are tested with Inkscape 1.2.2.
 2. Download this project's [latest release](https://github.com/fdxmw/inkscape_sliceforms/releases/download/r0.3/inkscape_sliceforms-installable-r0.3.zip).